wssimms/gssquared/Docs/ControlOverlay.md

 * Disk Running
 * Disk Stopped

-Hover State is:
-* Hover
-* Not hover

 What if the Hover image was of a floppy disk with a label that is the image name?
 Then click on that to eject the disk?
-Maybe, hover over the slot more specifically.

-There will be starting out two containers.
-One for the slots, and one for the drives.

 ### Buttons